What You Get+-

 Please choose your needle type and size from the drop down menu above the add to cart button.

 Embroidery needles have a slightly bigger eye than regular sewing needles (also called sharps) - perfect for using thicker embroidery thread.

-I use size 5 embroidery needles for just about everything.
-They're just the right size for embroidering with 4 strands of thread (my favorite thread thickness for most projects on regular fabric) but if I concentrate I can get a whole 6 strands in there.
-And they work fine for smaller threads too.
-These are the needles I use when I do hand-sewing with kids - the bigger eye is easier for them to thread.
+I use size 5 embroidery needles for four strands of DMC floss (my favorite thickness in most of my patterns).
+These are also the needles I use when I do any hand-sewing with kids - the bigger eye is easier for them to thread.

-I use size 8 embroidery needles for sewing felt.
-They're just the right size for 2 strands of embroidery thread, which is what I use for whipstitching all my felt softies.
-I'm picky about needle size when I'm embroidering felt because the needle actually leaves a visible hole - so you want one that's really just the right size to hold the thickness of thread you're using.
+I use size 8 embroidery needles for sewing felt softies (not applique).
+They're just the right size for 2 strands of DMC floss, which is what I use for whipstitching all my felt softies.
+I also use size 8 for all 12 wt. thread - so it's perfect for all my big stitch quilting.